bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN03/README.md

 | ALIG_01 | Alignment geometric representation is verified | See below for further specification |             |

-> 1. Each `IfcAlignment` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve3D" referencing 1 `IfcPolyline`
+> 1. Each `IfcAlignment` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve3D" referencing an `IfcPolyline`.
+The polyline may be generated as below:
-> 1. Geometric representations shall correspond to the semantic definitions with a tolerance of xxxx.
+>    1. Line segments: each as one segment in the polyline.
+Segment start and end points must match exactly the horizontal layout in the Dataset description.
+>    1. Curve segments: each as at least two equal length segments in the polyline.
+Segment start and end points must match exactly the curve start, end and intermediate point(s) according to the horizontal layout in the Dataset description.
+>    1. The z-value at each point shall match the z value according to the vertical layout in the Dataset description.
+> 1. Each `IfcAlignmentHorizontal` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve2D" referencing an `IfcPolyline`.
+The polyline may be generated as below:
+>    1. Line segments: each as one segment in the polyline.
+Segment start and end points must match exactly the horizontal layout in the Dataset description.
+>    1. Curve segments: each as at least two equal length segments in the polyline.
+Segment start and end points must match exactly the curve start, end and intermediate point(s) according to the horizontal layout in the Dataset description.

 - *Constraint*